 In the Santa Cruz Mountains, our 190-acre Marywood property is a cathedral of old growth redwood trees, magenta-colored manzanitas and diverse wildlife.

-Located near Laurel Curve on Highway 17, our dialogue with the Land Trust of Santa Cruz County will preserve this habitat from development.
-Wildlife protection efforts include University of California, Santa Cruz research (Puma Project) underway at Marywood and support for a wildlife tunnel beneath the highway, allowing safe passage for animals and preventing serious animal-related accidents.
+Located near Laurel Curve on Highway 17, we and the Land Trust of Santa Cruz County have created a Wildlife Cooridor to preserve this habitat from development.
+The completed project includes University of California, Santa Cruz research (Puma Project) at Marywood and support for a wildlife tunnel beneath the highway, allowing safe passage for animals and preventing serious animal-related accidents.

 "There is such a sense of peace and belonging when I walk through the forest at Marywood.
 Before entering a forest or meadow, I stop and just become mindful that I am entering the home of many creatures and I ask permission to briefly share their space."
 S. Barbara Hagel, OP